ihscy/writeups/HSCTF-2019/README.md

 ---------------------------------

 Team members:
-  - Ian Huang as imyxh,
+  - Ian Huang as imyxh
-  - Jessica Ruan as jespiron,
+  - Jessica Ruan as jespiron
-  - Neil Gupta as nog642,
+  - Neil Gupta as nog642
-  - Robert Stevens as Torb1Trick.
+  - Robert Stevens as Torb1Trick
   - Timothy Zhou as stackdynamic

 |                         |                                              |